fluid-project/infusion/README.txt

 and data-gathering approaches.
 To make the manual pages easy to locate, identify, and peruse, we have set up the following aids to navigation:

-    * An organized table of contents is provided for the reader, with links to all manual pages, each with a brief description of the page contents.
+    * An organized Table of Contents is provided for the reader, with links to all manual pages, each with a brief description of the page contents.
-    * A link to the table of contents appears at the top of the left-side wiki navigation bar with the name User Manual ToC.
-This makes it easy to return to the table of contents from anywhere in the wiki hierarchical structure.
+    * A link to the Table of Contents appears at the top of the left-side wiki navigation bar with the name "User Manual".
+This makes it easy to return to the Table of Contents from anywhere in the wiki hierarchical structure.

 Supported Browsers